dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 it is also rather clunky in that it requires the hostcert DNs of all the pools to be mapped on the source server end.

+* Note:  For reading the file in dCache (dCache as TPC source), the third-party server needs only a valid certificate issued by a recognized CA; anonymous read access is granted to files (even privately owned) on the basis of the rendezvous token submitted with the request.

 Signed hash verification support
 ---------------------------------------------